 Businesses that rely on storing their data on the cloud, in someone else’s servers would find this new trend to be for the better.
 With the amount of data that gets created every minute, fog computing seems to be a wiser solution for the long term.

 Can fog kill the cloud?

-The insights derived from analysing these data sets can be used to update policies and features in the fog layer.
-Obviously, there are many scenarios where the high computing power of cloud will be necessary.
-Environments where the data has to be analysed from several sources far apart is one among them.
-A combination of cloud computing and fog is what the enterprises truly need for the rapid adoption of IoT.
+The insights derived from analyzing these data sets can be used to update policies and features in the fog layer.
+Obviously, there are many scenarios where the high computing power of the cloud will be necessary.
+Environments, where the data has to be analyzed from several sources far apart, is one among them.
+A combination of cloud computing and fog is what enterprises truly need for the rapid adoption of IoT.